A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 \subsubsection{Hierarchical Encoders}

 Several methods adopt hierarchical text encoders, as a ``meta''-encoder with the above encoding modules, to take the hierarchical structure of documents into encoding and potentially solve the difficulty in encoding lengthy clinical documents that encode hierarchical elements of the long documents such as characters, words, sentences, and chunks.
-Shi et al.~\shortcite{shi2017towards} build a hierarchical encoder with character representation, word representation, and sentence representation.
-Dong et al.~\shortcite{dong2020explainable} adapted hierarchical attention networks with label-wise word-level and sentence-level representations for an improved attention-based explanation for each code.
-To make BERT-based text encoders compatible with long clinical notes, Ji et al.~\shortcite{ji2021does} developed BERT-hier that divides long notes into chunks and uses another Transformer network to encode the embeddings of different chunks.
+Shi et al.~\cite{shi2017towards} built a hierarchical encoder with character representation, word representation, and sentence representation.
+Dong et al.~\cite{dong2020explainable} adapted hierarchical attention networks with label-wise word-level and sentence-level representations for an improved attention-based explanation for each code (in Fig.~\ref{fig:hier-encoding}).
+To make BERT-based text encoders compatible with long clinical notes, Ji et al.~\cite{ji2021does} developed BERT-hier that divides long notes into chunks and uses another Transformer network to encode the embeddings of different chunks (in Fig.~\ref{fig:hier-bert}).
 Although the hierarchical BERT-based encoder improves the performance, it is still not as good as advanced CNN or RNN-based models.

+Pascual et al.~\cite{pascual2021towards} conducted a similar study.
+A recent work called Medical Document BERT (MD-BERT)~\cite{zhang2022hierarchical} proposes a more advanced hierarchical encoding method by considering token-level, sentence-level, and document-level representation learning and attaching the classification layer to any levels of interest according to specific tasks.
+This model achieves better performance than previous attempts on utilizing transformers-based text encoders.
+Other recent findings also show that BERT-based encoders can achieve improved performance with better configuration and training when handling long texts.
+For example, Dai et al.~\cite{dai2022revisiting} showed that the document splitting strategy for text encoders is important.
+Afkanpour et al.~\cite{afkanpour2022bert} found that the utilization of token-level representation and longer text sequence can improve performance.
+In addition to discharge summaries, text metadata such as time and note type is also used in the hierarchical transformer model to improve temporal document sequence encoding~\cite{ng2023modelling}.